joelmoxley/founder-playbook/III. Market + Customer/02 - Market Sizing + Segmentation/02 - EoE - Market Requirements Documents/md/01 - Cyclotron Road - Market Requirements Document Template.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Market Requirement Document (MRD) template from Cyclotron Road breaks down the required pieces of an MRD into Business Opportunity, Target Market, Target Customer, and Market requirements.
+This Market Requirement Document (MRD) template from Cyclotron Road breaks down the required pieces of an MRD into Business Opportunity, Target Market, Target Customer, and Market requirements.

 Credit: [Cyclotron Road](http://www.cyclotronroad.org/)